 - Plan, design and direct construction, maintenance and modifications of facilities and utilities

 - Maintain emergency response force to cope with attacks, major accidents and natural disasters

 - Plan and execute procedures to mitigate the effects, render safe and dispose of conventional, nuclear, chemical, biological and improvised explosive devices (IED)

 - Conduct engineering research, feasibility studies and surveys

-- Bachelor's Degree with undergraduate specialization in architecture or civil, electrical, general, construction, architectural or mechanical engineering from an accredited institution
+- Bachelor's Degree with undergraduate degree in architecture or one of the following engineering specialties; architectural, civil, communications, electrical, environmental, health, mechanical or construction, from an accredited institution

 - Commission as an officer in the Air Force Reserve

 - Passing color vision, as defined by correctly identifying at least 10 of 14 Ishihara Plates